isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-visitor-propensity/c-propensity-gain-lift-chart.md

 ---
 description: The Lift and Gain charts offer visualizations for evaluating the potential performance of a scored model to evaluate performance over defined portions of the audience.
-seo-description: The Lift and Gain charts offer visualizations for evaluating the potential performance of a scored model to evaluate performance over defined portions of the audience.
-seo-title: Propensity Gain and Lift Charts
 solution: Analytics
 title: Propensity Gain and Lift Charts
 topic: Data workbench